 - Output: 120db at 1m

-In theory, the installation should be straight forward, however locating suitable mounting points is always a bit of faff.
-On my FZ6 I finally opted to cable tying the compressor in the free space under the tank, then mounting the horn in the stock horn location.
-The think air hose was then fed along the inside of the frame and out through the frame hole near the yoke.
+In theory, the installation should be straightforward, however, locating suitable mounting points is always a bit of a faff.
+On my FZ6 I finally opted to cable tie the compressor in the free space under the tank, then mount the horn in the stock horn location.
+The thin air hose was then fed along the inside of the frame and out through the frame hole near the yoke.
 This needed some stripping down of the air and battery boxes to gain access.
 With the horn mounted on the forks, I needed to take special care to ensure they still moved freely lock to lock and on full fork compression the horn didn’t hit the front fender.
-With some careful angling, it all fit, just!
+With some careful angling, it all fits, just!

 If you’re really stuck for space on your bike, there is the Denali SoundBomb Mini which still puts out a fair bit of noise at 113dB.
 It also comes in a spot cheaper at around £25.

-Wiring wise, things were fairly straight forward.
-I ran a wired with a spade from the original stock horn connection (to leave original wiring intact) back to a relay hidden by the compressor.
+Wiring-wise, things were fairly straightforward.
+I ran a wire with a spade from the original stock horn connection (to leave the original wiring intact) back to a relay hidden by the compressor.
 Then it was just running live and earth lines from the battery.
 Thankfully, included instructions explained everything clearly.
 All in I spent an afternoon on this job, taking my time to solder quality spaded connections, arrange wiring and consume several cups of tea.
-Note BMW wiring adaptors kits are also available from Denali and it is CANBUS compatible.
+Note BMW wiring adaptor kits are also available from Denali and it is CANBUS compatible.

-your horn is supposed to alerting others of your presence.
+your horn is supposed to alert others of your presence.
 It’s not supposed to be used to retaliate when others anger you